sclavijosuero/wick-a11y/README.md

 # wick-a11y

 **wick-a11y** is a Cypress plugin for configurable accessibility analysis supporting WCAG 2.2 (A–AAA).
-It provides a detailed list of violations in the Cypress log, visual feedback directly in the Cypress runner, and generates a comprehensive, severity-based HTML report that includes per-violation details, fix guidance, and a screenshot with interactive elements for each accessibility issue.
+It provides a detailed list of violations in the Cypress log, visual feedback directly in the Cypress runner as well as voice feedback, and generates a comprehensive, severity-based HTML report that includes per-violation details, fix guidance, and a screenshot with interactive elements for each accessibility issue.
 The plugin uses axe-core and cypress-axe to deliver comprehensive accessibility testing.

 ![wick-a11y Overview](/images/full-overview.gif)